The thermodynamics of computational copying in biochemical systems: Results

-{\bf One-step copy processes are maximally efficient for the biochemical network.} The push-pull network considered so far is a one-step copy process, with the conversion between the phosphorylation states occurring via a single instantaneous transition. \teoeditnewb{We now show that more complex processes, involving multiple steps or pathways, cannot improve the trade-off between energy and precision in autonomous, steady-state systems driven directly by an out-of equilibrium chemical fuel.
-We again consider Markov process with discrete states, but we now allow for multiple states and multiple parallel pathways between $x$ and $x*$ (see Fig.\,\ref{pathways}).
+The push-pull network considered so far is a one-step copy process, with the conversion between the phosphorylation states occurring via a single instantaneous transition. \teoeditnewb{We now show that more complex processes, involving multiple steps or pathways, cannot improve the trade-off between dissipation and precision in autonomous, steady-state systems driven directly by an out-of equilibrium chemical fuel.
+We again consider Markov process with discrete states, but we now allow for multiple states and multiple parallel pathways between $x$ and $x^*$ (see Fig.\,\ref{pathways}).
 We explicitly consider the interconversion of $x$ and $x^*$ by $RL$; an equivalent argument holds for reactions mediated by $R$.
-The autonomous requirement prohibits external control and implies that transition rates are fixed.}
+The autonomous requirement prohibits external control and implies that transition rates are fixed \teoresp{over time}.}

 In the simple one-step process, the accuracy of copying ${RL}$ is $s_{RL}= k_3/(k_3+k_4)$.
 In a more general process, however, transitions between $x$ and $x^*$ are not instantaneous and hence cannot be described with rate constants.
-The natural generalisation is to consider the flux $\phi$ from $x$ to $x^*$ and vice versa, which is defined as the rate at which trajectories leave $x$ and subsequently reach $x^*$ before returning to $x$.\cite{Allen2009} The fluxes determine the copy accuracy in the same way as the rate constants for the one-step process, since they represent the rate receptors initiate correct and incorrect transitionsbetween $x$ and $x^*$.
+The natural generalisation is to consider the flux $\phi$ from $x$ to $x^*$ and vice versa, which is defined as the rate at which trajectories leave $x$ and subsequently reach $x^*$ instead of returning to $x$ \cite{Allen2009}.
+The fluxes determine the copy accuracy in the same way as the rate constants for the one-step process, since they represent the rate receptors initiate correct and incorrect transitions between $x$ and $x^*$.

 Consider the accuracy of copying $RL$, $s_{RL}= \phi_3/(\phi_3+\phi_4) = 1/(1+ \phi_4/\phi_3)$, which depends solely on $\phi_3/\phi_4$.
 We define the set of paths $\mathcal{S}$ that start by leaving $x$ and reach $x^*$ via an interaction with $RL$ without returning to $x$.
 The entropy change in the environment $\Delta S_{\rm env}[z(t)] $ due to each of these individual trajectories $z(t)$ is related to the probability of observing the forward pathway, and its reverse $\tilde z(t)$:\cite{Crooks1999, Seifert2011, Seifert2012}